es-joy/jsdoccomment/README.md

 Has the following custom non-visitable property:

+1. `delimiterLineBreak` - A string containing any line break after `delimiter`.
-1. `lastDescriptionLine` - A number
+2. `lastDescriptionLine` - A number
-2. `endLine` - A number representing the line number with `end`/`terminal`
+3. `endLine` - A number representing the line number with `end`/`terminal`
-3. `descriptionStartLine` - A 0+ number indicating the line where any description begins
+4. `descriptionStartLine` - A 0+ number indicating the line where any description begins
-4. `descriptionEndLine` - A 0+ number indicating the line where the description ends
+5. `descriptionEndLine` - A 0+ number indicating the line where the description ends
-5. `hasPreterminalDescription` - Set to 0 or 1.
+6. `hasPreterminalDescription` - Set to 0 or 1.
 On if has a block description on the same line as the terminal `*/`.
-6. `hasPreterminalTagDescription` - Set to 0 or 1.
+7. `hasPreterminalTagDescription` - Set to 0 or 1.
 On if has a tag description on the same line as the terminal `*/`.
+8. `preterminalLineBreak` - A string containing any line break before `terminal`.

 May also have the following non-visitable properties from `comment-parser`: